-Consider proposals for any significant expenditure, overspends or disposal of any significant assets in relation to collaborative functions; Resolving any high level strategic service delivery issues or disputes which cannot be resolved through line management arrangements.
+- Consider proposals for any significant expenditure, overspends or disposal of any significant assets in relation to collaborative functions; - Resolving any high level strategic service delivery issues or disputes which cannot be resolved through line management arrangements.

-Receive bi-annual_six monthly reports on the performance of all regional collaborative functions, including financial and operational performance, The Meeting may require additional reports as and when it determines it necessary to do so. in accordance with the terms of the objectives of the relevant collaboration agreement.
+Receive six monthly reports on the performance of all regional collaborative functions, including financial and operational performance, in accordance with the terms of the objectives of the relevant collaboration agreement.